Secure your seat today and take heart at ZERO TO THREE's Virtual Annual Conference 2021. Registration closes this Friday, October 22.Register Now

 - Cut out big circles from paper and scatter them across the floor.
 Suggest the children hop from to the next without touching the floor.
 Incorporate different colored circles to make the game more challenging.

-- Play hide-and-seek, freeze tag and other active games.
+- Play hide-and-seek, freeze tag and other active games that encourage learning.

 Does your child still have too much energy?
 Find even more play ideas for active children here.